Music That Takes Me Places

 On Love & Hate, Michael Kiwanuka steps fully into his own voice, shedding the retro-soul comparisons to deliver somethin…

-A few months ago, British soul singer Michael Kiwanuka's debut album, Home Again was released in the UK.
-The album's…
+A few months ago, British soul singer Michael Kiwanuka's de album, Home Again was released in the UK.
+The album's re…

 House Of Balloons is one of the more intriguing albums of the year for me.
 I'm not a big fan of music that celebrates or…